-At Escape Adventures, we love watching kids sitting around the campfire at night.
+At Escape Adventures, we love sitting around the campfire at night.
 That is also a great time to grab a stick, rummage through your supplies, and see what you can cook.
 Here are 8 things that we KNOW taste good when cooked with a stick over the fire.
 Maybe you have some other ideas…

 Marshmallows – Everyone knows about putting a marshmallow on a stick, and cooking it over the fire.
 If you have camped, you probably have done it at least once!